chzhong/serial-android/README.md

-# Serial Port communication library for Android (with Java API)
+# Serial Port communication library for Android (with Java API) - 2021 Update

 This is a serial port library for Android, with both JNI API and Java API.

 The Java API is bridged to JNI implementation, and not all of the API is strictly tested.
 Use it at your own risk.

+This library is a fork of library  https://github.com/chzhong/serial-android and it is updated to work with Android Studio 4.1
 This library is based on wjwwood's cross-platform serial library  https://github.com/wjwwood/serial.